Revolution of complexity and chaos

 A third revolution that potentially impacts on the future of professional coaching is to be found in the physical sciences.
 In recent years, we have seen a turn toward an inter-disciplinary perspective on the nature and dynamics of highly complex systems.
-Initiated by Ilya Prigogine and the “chaos” theorists (such as Benoit Mandelbrot and Edward Lohrenz) and bolstered by the exceptional work being done at the Santa Fe Institute (notably the work of Stuart Kaufman), the worlds of system dynamics and energy consumption and dissipation have been permanently realigned.
+The worlds of system dynamics, energy consumption and dissipative structures have been permanently realigned–as initiated by Ilya Prigogine (Prigogine & Stengers, 1984) and the “chaos” theorists such as Mandelbrot and Lohrenz (Gleick, 1987) and bolstered by the exceptional work being done at the Santa Fe Institute–for example, the work of Stuart Kauffman (1996 ), and Geoffrey West (Brown & West, 2000).
 We now know about the intriguing nature of attractor basins, the critical roles to be played by initial conditions and bifurcations, and the irreversibility of many dynamic systems.